About BaroPace™

 Why is this important?

-The discovery of a new pacemaker control paradigm leads to the development of the next generation of pacemaker control.
+The discovery of a new pacemaker control paradigm, blood pressure-regulated therapy (BRT) leads to the development of the next generation of pacemaker control.
 Regulating pacemaker function to better mimic the body’s normal physiology, including real-time integration of blood pressure, will provide:

 • A more physiologic pacemaker-mediated heart rate response at rest and with exercise for all patients with pacemakers.

-• A new treatment option for Drug Resistant Hypertension and the most common form of Heart Failure, HFpEF.
+• A new treatment option for HFpEF, the most common form of Heart Failure.

-What is HFpEF, also known as Heart Failure with Preserved Ejection Fraction?
+What is Heart Failure with Preserved Ejection Fraction (HFpEF)?

 HFpEF is the most common type of Heart Failure.
 It occurs when heart muscle becomes excessively thickened and stiff preventing the heart from adequately filling and pumping blood.
 DRH is by far the most common cause.
 There are currently no proven therapies that prevent or improve HFpEF.
 (One class of drug in early clinical trials demonstrated a short-term reduction in symptoms.)